ndelo/runback-puppet-bolt-node-executor/README.md

 - bolt-protocol
 - bolt-credential

-Note: If no bolt-user is specified, then plugin will default to node's 'username' value.
+Note: If no bolt-user is specified, then the plugin will default to node's 'username' value.

 ## Bolt configuration files
 No bolt specific configuration is needed.
 However, if you wish to use Bolt configuration files, these should exist in a '.puppetlabs' folder in the home directory of the rundeck user, usually $RUNDECK_BASE.
 Settings in Rundeck project configurations will override settings in bolt.yml.